sebharvey/svr/src/TimetablePrompt.md

 ### Stopping trains:
 - If the timetable shows a time at a station, the train STOPS there
-- Include both `arrival` and `departure` times
 - Set `stopsAt: true`
-- If only one time is shown, it's the departure time - set arrival to 3 minutes earlier
+- For intermediate stops: include both `arrival` (3 minutes before departure) and `departure` times
+- For the ORIGIN station (first stop): only include `departure` time (no arrival time)
+- For the DESTINATION station (last stop): only include `arrival` time (no departure time), using the actual timetable time
-- Example: If timetable shows "10:40", use `"arrival": "10:37", "departure": "10:40", "stopsAt": true`
+- Example intermediate stop: If timetable shows "10:40", use `"arrival": "10:37", "departure": "10:40", "stopsAt": true`
+- Example origin: `"departure": "09:40", "stopsAt": true`
+- Example destination: `"arrival": "11:25", "stopsAt": true`

 ### Passing trains (marked with "-"):
 - If the timetable shows "-" for a station, the train does NOT stop but DOES pass through